rstudio/rstudio/git_hooks/secrets/README.md

 If you are receiving false positives from the pre-commit hook, you can update the baseline secrets file to mark the detected "secrets" as okay to commit.

 ### Updating the baseline secrets file
+From the root of the project:
-1. Run `detect-secrets scan --baseline .secrets.baseline` to scan for new secrets and update the baseline secrets file
+1. Run `detect-secrets scan --baseline git_hooks/secrets/.secrets.baseline` to scan for new secrets and update the baseline secrets file
-2. Run `detect-secrets audit .secrets.baseline` to audit the baseline secrets file (flag each secret as either true or false positive)
+2. Run `detect-secrets audit git_hooks/secrets/.secrets.baseline` to audit the baseline secrets file (flag each secret as either true or false positive)
 3. Commit the updated baseline secrets file

 ### Additional ways to handle false positives